-(d) Passage of an examination by a licensed pawnbroker or designated salesperson shall not be a requirement for successful completion of a continuing education course.
+(d) Passage of an examination by a licensed pawnbroker or designated employee shall not be a requirement for successful completion of a continuing education course.

-(e) The superintendent shall approve courses for continuing education which maintain and increase the skill, knowledge and competency of state licensed pawnbrokers and their designated salespersons and which fall within the following areas:
+(e) The superintendent shall approve courses for continuing education which maintain and increase the skill, knowledge and competency of state licensed pawnbrokers and their designated employees and which fall within the following areas: